 Leaves of absence are granted for a maximum of one calendar year, or four quarters.
 Leaves requested for a longer period are approved only in exceptional circumstances (for example, mandatory military service).
 An extension of leave, for a maximum of one year or four quarters, is approved only in unusual circumstances.
 Extension requests must be made before the expiration of the original leave of absence.
 Leaves of absence for graduate students may not exceed a cumulative total of two years (eight quarters including summer quarters).

-Involuntary Leaves of Absence
+Mandatory Leaves of Absence

-An involuntary leave of absence can be imposed in circumstances in which a student:
+A mandatory leave of absence can be imposed in circumstances in which a student:

 - presents a substantial risk of harm to self or others or is failing to carry out substantial self-care obligations; or